-- Parental Substitute: Deconstruted, all this time Bruce wasn't the substitute, but the substituted.
+- Parental Substitute: Deconstructed; all this time Bruce wasn't the substitute, but the substituted.

-- Warren and Marry McGinnis were chose to be counterparts for Thomas and Martha Wayne.
+- Warren and Marry McGinnis were chosen to be counterparts for Thomas and Martha Wayne.

-- Reality Warper: Ace's Master of Illusion powers mutate to the point where she can telekentically warp reality with her mind.
+- Reality Warper: Ace's Master of Illusion powers mutate to the point where she can telekinetically warp reality with her mind.

 - Secret Legacy: Terry is actually Bruce Wayne's son.

-- Secret Secret Keeper: according to Word of God, being "the world's greatest detective", Bruce has already figured out that Terry is his biological son long before Terry found out.
+- Secret Secret Keeper: According to Word of God, "the world's greatest detective" Bruce had already figured out that Terry was his biological son long before Terry did.

-- Series Fauxnale: intended to be the last episode, until a third season got greenlighted.
-Chronologically, however, this really is the finale of the DCAU.
+- Series Fauxnale: "Epilogue" intended to be the last episode of Justice League until a third season got green-lit.
+Chronologically, however, this really is the finale of the entire DCAU.